goboomtown/webConnect/README.md

 4. Set your partnerToken and PartnerTeam, and set your desired parameters

 ## Provider Token Generation
-1. Log onto the Admin Portal (https://admin.goboomtown.com)
+1. Log onto Relay Desktop (https://relay.goboomtown.com)
 2. Click "Providers" in the left menu
 3. Find your provider in the list
 4. Double-click your provider to show the "Edit Provider" window